 - Helping others tell their own stories

-Much more than just writing or editing for hire, it’s helping people find their own voice and say well what’s inside of them to say.
-My team of associates and I make stories come alive through voice-over, video, graphic depiction and animation as well.
+Much more than just ghost writing or editing for hire, I help people find their own voice and say well what’s inside of them to say.
+My team of associates and I also make stories come alive through voice-over, video, graphic depiction and animation.

 I help communities of goodwill find courageous responses to intractable challenges.
 My team of associates and I provide the highest caliber creative problem solving, process facilitation, program development and curriculum design.
-The good people at Imaginal Labs and The Difference are some of the associates with whom I collaborate, using the world renowned DesignShop methodology.
+The good people at Collabyrinth, Imaginal Labs and The Difference are some of the associates with whom I collaborate, using the world renowned DesignShop methodology.

 Hosting is an art.
-I host a number of gatherings in collaboration with others, including the annual Wild Goose Festival and Faith Forward.
+I have hosted a number of gatherings in collaboration with others, including the annual Wild Goose Festival and Faith Forward.

 If you are interested in engaging me to speak, consult, host or write, reach me at 678.685.9845 or melvinbray(at)gmail(dot)com.
 Let’s explore the possibilities!

-Melvin Bray is an Emmy® award-winning storyteller, writer, educator and social entrepreneur who resides with his wife, three kids, two dogs and innumerable worms in the West End neighborhood of southwest Atlanta, Georgia.
-He is an active member of multiple vanguard networks working to cultivate more sustainable approaches to a life of faith, including Faith Forward and the Wild Goose Festival.
-He is co-editor of the recently published Faith Forward: A Dialogue on Children, Youth & a New Kind of Christianity (Woodlake Publishing, 2013) and coordinating author of The Stories in which We Find Ourselves.
-Through gardening, neighboring, storytelling and convening, Melvin loves to help people of goodwill pursue collaborative relationships in which they thrive.
+Melvin Bray (melvinbray.com, @themelvinbray) is an Emmy® award-winning storyteller, writer, educator and social entrepreneur who resides with his wife, three kids and two dogs in the Westview neighborhood of southwest Atlanta, GA.
+He is an active participant in multiple vanguard networks working to cultivate more sustainable approaches to a life of faith, including Faith Forward, Auburn Seminary’s MountainTop, CommonUnity and the Table to Action Project Atlanta.
+He is co-editor of Faith Forward, Vol 1 and Vol 2 (Copper House, 2013, 2015), which explore the growth edges of children’s and youth ministry, and coordinating author of The Stories in which We Find Ourselves, reimaginings of the biblical narrative that put the goal of beloved community front-and-center.
+Melvin works to help communities of goodwill find better stories and scripts–better ways of thinking and doing–that move them toward beloved community (collabyrinthconsulting.com).